-As we read through the last words of Jesus on the cross and gain tremendous insight into His heart, His character, and His love for each of us—how are we to be changed?
+As we read through the last words of Jesus on the cross and discover His heart, His character, and His love for each of us—how are we to be changed?

 Begin to become a more forgiving person by worshiping God for the forgiveness that He has shown you.

-Second, do not wait to "feel" like forgiving others when you have been wronged.
+Second, we do not wait to "feel" like forgiving others when we have been wronged.
 Forgiveness is a decision of the will.
-Honor God with your will, and He will bring your emotions into line accordingly.
+When we honor God with our will, He will bring our emotions into line accordingly.

 Finally, the Bible teaches us that to whom much is given, much is required.
 We have received forgiveness from God, and He requires us to forgive others.
 "Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you" (Colossians 3:13).

-Begin to become a more forgiving person by worshiping God for the forgiveness that He has shown you.
+We must become more forgiving by worshiping God for the forgiveness that He has shown us.
 When we appreciate our great need for forgiveness and wonder at the forgiveness we have received, we will be able to offer it more freely to others.
 When we refuse to forgive, we reveal a heart that has not begun to grasp the depths of God's grace.
 Where do you stand in your forgiveness of others?

 Prayer: God, help me to be a more forgiving person.
 Thank You for the forgiveness You have shown me.
 I pray in the name of Jesus.
 Amen.